John Hammergren

 John H. Hammergren is an American businessman.
-He is best known for his role as Chairman and CEO of McKesson Corporation since 1999.
-On November 1, 2018 Hammergren announced his plan to retire.
+He is best known for his role as chairman and CEO of McKesson Corporation since 1999.
+On November 1, 2018, Hammergren announced his plan to retire.
 On April 1, 2019, he officially retired from McKesson.
 He was succeeded by Brian Tyler.

-Early life
+Early life and education

-John Hammergren was born in St. Paul, Minnesota on 20 February 1959.
+Hammergren was born in Saint Paul, Minnesota, on February 20, 1959.
 His father was a traveling salesman in the healthcare industry.

-After having attended University of Minnesota, Hammergren received an MBA from William College Of Business at Xavier University.
+After attending the University of Minnesota, Hammergren received an MBA from William College Of Business at Xavier University.

 Career

-Hammergren began his career at American Hospital Supply that was subsequently purchased by Baxter Healthcare.
+Hammergren began his career at American Hospital Supply, which was subsequently purchased by Baxter Healthcare.

+McKesson Corporation

-In 1996, Hammergren was hired by McKesson to run the Pharmaceutical division at McKesson.
+In 1996, Hammergren was hired by McKesson Corporation to run the Pharmaceutical division at McKesson.

 In 1999, soon after McKesson's fraud scandal, he was named president and co-CEO of the company, becoming sole CEO in 2001, and chairman of the board in 2002.

-McKesson

 Hammergren was elected president and CEO of McKesson in 2001 and chairman in 2002.
 In 2017, McKesson was involved in a number of lawsuits against the state of Arkansas over the supply of vecuronium bromide.

 Lawsuits alleged that McKesson directors paid little attention to oversight of opioid sales after a 2008 settlement centering on the company's insufficient monitoring of such shipments.
-The lawsuit involved 10 existing and former executives and directors, including Hammergren.
+The lawsuit involved ten existing and former executives and directors, including Hammergren.

 Hammergren was criticized for his pay given the controversy surrounding the company's role in the opioid epidemic and failure to report suspicious opioid orders.

 Hammergren's annual bonus pay was increased to amount of $1.1 million in 2017.
-The International Brotherhood of Teamsters, who own shares in the company, said of the bonus pay issue: “It is staggering that Hammergren received a $1.1 million boost to his bonus just months after the company announced it had reached a record $150 million settlement with the DEA in a year the company faces mounting litigation, negative press and Congressional scrutiny.”
+The International Brotherhood of Teamsters, who own shares in the company, said of the bonus pay issue: "It is staggering that Hammergren received a $1.1 million boost to his bonus just months after the company announced it had reached a record $150 million settlement with the DEA in a year the company faces mounting litigation, negative press and Congressional scrutiny."
 The union urged shareholders to vote against Hammergren's compensation package at the company's annual shareholder meeting.